A BRIEF INTRODUCTION TO ECO-GOVERNANCE

 Synergy circles cultivate synergy throughout the circles and the community at large.

 Eco-Governance cultivates a culture of deep listening and consultation.
 All decision-making processes are guided by four core discernment criteria.
-Together these criteria support the most relevant information information to inform all decisions.
-Consensus and nuanced refinement of decisions is cultivated through the collective aspiration to optimally answer these criteria, as well as tools and processes for supporting the most vitalizing flow of information throughout human systems.
+Together these criteria support all decisions in aligning with whole-system health.
+Consensus and nuanced refinement of decisions is supported through the collective aspiration to optimally answer these criteria.

 Shifting from a human-centered to a Life-centered mindset, Eco-Governance works to ensure that the most relevant and diverse human and non-human perspectives for optimal decisions are taken into account.

 Eco-Governance offers 5 Main Areas of Representation that are needed for holistic, issue-focused decision-making:

 Human and non-human stakeholders